PHOENIX-MEDIA/External-NFS-Server-Provisioner/README.md

 ```

 The health check tries to mount the NFS export inside the pod and to write/read a file.
 On error or timeout the
-liveness probe will fail and K8S will restart the provisioner.
+liveness probe will fail and K8S will redeploy the provisioner.
 The [start-up script](bin/start-cmd.sh) should then
-repair any problems or output and error which helps to resolve conflicts.
+repair any problem or output an error message which helps to resolve issues.

 As a result the [start-cmd.sh](bin/start-cmd.sh) will start NFS server on the Linux host which completely operates independent of K8S
 except its health checks and other K8S mechanisms like draining etc. (see section "Draining and fail-over").